 As of 2019, the soap manufacturing industry consisted of 4,817 businesses.
 Those businesses employed a total of 49,634 staff.

 Keep in mind that these statistics reflect commercially manufactured soaps.
-Statistics on the handmade soap industry are limited but handmade and specialty products have a unique set of benefits that can help them to compete against these commercial products.
-From using all-natural products to delivering quality and features that larger operations don’t offer, smaller soap making businesses can carve out their own markets.
+Statistics on the handmade soap industry are limited but handmade, and specialty products have a unique set of benefits that can help them compete against these commercial products.
+Using all-natural products to deliver quality and features that larger operations don’t offer, smaller soap making businesses can carve out their own markets.

 Many trends are affecting the soap making industry.
-According to Twin Craft, consumers increasingly want to buy soaps from companies that are ethically and environmentally responsible.
+According to Twin Craft, consumers increasingly want to buy soaps from ethically and environmentally responsible companies.
 Cruelty-free and vegan soaps are highly valued, and customers want to know where and how the products used in soaps were sourced.

-The self-care trend has shaped the wellness market recently, and self-care should continue to be popular in 2020.
+The self-care trend has recently shaped the wellness market, and self-care should continue to be popular in the near future.
 Because bathing is seen as a wellness ritual, the emphasis on self-care means that consumers are seeking bath products that promote relaxation and healing.
-Soaps that promote a spa-like experience are in-demand, and lavender soaps or soaps with natural fragrances can help to promote relaxation.
+Soaps that promote a spa-like experience are in-demand, and lavender soaps or bars of soap with natural fragrances can promote relaxation.

-While soap scents and ingredients matter, soap makers also need to create products that are visually appealing, too.
-This visual appearance matters now more than ever because of visual social media platforms like Pinterest and Instagram.
-These platforms can help to sell products, but consumers may also buy products knowing that a product’s unique look will help them to take a social media-worthy photo while using that product, too.
+While soap scents and ingredients matter, soap makers also need to create visually appealing products.
+This visual appearance matters now more than ever because of visual social media platforms like Facebook, Pinterest, and Instagram.
+These platforms can help sell products, but consumers may also buy products knowing that a product’s unique look will help them take a social media-worthy photo while using that product.

-Soap trends are also influenced by trends in other industries, like pop culture and cooking.
+Trends also influence soap trends in other industries, like pop culture and cooking.
 The Soap Queen blog references soap makers who have been inspired to design soaps to reflect unicorn, Minions, and cake decorating trends.

 While everyone uses soap, soap making businesses tend to target more specific audiences.
 A soap maker might market to adults who value vegan, eco-friendly products.
 Another business might market to buyers who like to give beautiful soaps as gifts.
 The specific target market will largely depend on a business’s branding and the products that it creates.